 |1st August||Warrington & Gatwick||30th June||10th August||9th August|

 |3rd October||Warrington & Gatwick||31st August||12th October||11th October|

 |**2017 Dates||**No pre-registration required||Exams usually the next week|

 Exams, Qualifications & Registration Dates:

-You will be assessed in 3 ways; 1 online multiple choice exam, 2 written papers and also 2 practical assessments.
-The dates for written exams are set nationally by City & Guilds.
+You will be assessed in 3 ways; 1 online multiple choice exam, 2 hand written papers or 2 short answer computer based exams and finally 2 practical assessments.
+The dates for hand written exams are set nationally by City & Guilds (see course dates).

 2394 Exams and Assessments

 1 Hand Written Paper or 1 Online Short Answer Exam (2 Hours)